-Hierarchical.
+Hierarchical

-The four forms of measurement are hierarchical in that each higher level of measurement has all the characteristics of the lower levels of measurement, but some added characteristics as well.
+The four forms of measurement are hierarchical in that each higher level of measurement has all the characteristics of the lower levels of measurement, but with added characteristics.
 The hierarchical structure is as follows.

 Level Name Characteristics

 highest ratio categorization, ordering, distance, and ratio

 interval categorization, ordering, and distances

 ordinal categorization and ordering

 lowest nominal categorization only